 What’s the money situation?

-The official currency of India is the Indian rupee (INR).
+The official currency of India is the Indian rupee (INR); S$1 is equivalent to around 55 rupees.
 You will find ATMs in most of the large towns throughout India.
 If you’re travelling out of town, ensure you have enough cash.
 Major currencies can be changed at banks and private money changers.
 MasterCard and Visa are the most commonly accepted cards but are limited to mid- to high-end hotels, restaurants and shops.

 When’s the best time to visit?